 “The fund should be getting regular inflows even if the inflows are small.
 This helps the fund manager look for new opportunities as well as the buying good quality stocks at lower levels by which he can add more value to the Funds.
 When the fund sees the outflow it dents the overall performance of the fund and the manager has to sell good liquid stocks at a cheap price and give money back to investors.

 New fund suggestions remain reasonable

 Afterward SEBI’s recategorization standards, there has been a considerable reduction in new fund offers.
 But are all new fund launches bad?
 “We don’t mind recommending NFO if the concept is novel, unique and valuer proposition is good looking into the market scenario.
 The portfolio is good and if it comes from a fund house with is known for its performance then it makes investors more comfortable.

-Mostly before I meet with fund manager, I ask him about the fund style, Proposition, sectors which he is bullish for 3 year down and how dynamically he will be managing the fund.
-Whether it is concentrated approach or more diversified across sectors and most importantly what are overall earnings of the portfolio with conservative or aggressive approach.
+Mostly before I meet with the fund manager, I ask him about the fund style, Proposition, sectors which he is bullish for 3 years down, and how dynamically he will be managing the fund.
+Whether it is a concentrated approach or more diversified across sectors and most importantly what are the overall earnings of the portfolio with a conservative or aggressive approach.
 We try to know the past track record along with his character and thought process.
 We believe that manager should be dependable and trustworthy even nevertheless he may not be the most popular fund manager.

 No fund can live up to its hopes forever.
-While short term deficit can be ignored, steady loss for a continued period is a clear red flag.
-If the fund is not undertaking thriving, it is advisable to monitor the performance for a year time and if doesn’t recover, we believe it is superlative to departure or halt allocating fresh money to such funds.
+While short-term deficit can be ignored, steady loss for a continued period is a clear red flag.
+If the fund is not undertaking thriving, it is advisable to monitor the performance for a year time and if doesn’t recover, we believe it is superlative to depart or halt allocating fresh money to such funds.